Stephen King Discusses New Book ‘Sleeping Beauties’ With Son Owen King

 Sleeping Beauties by Stephen and Owen King will be published by Charles Scribners’ Sons on September 26.

-[Featured image by Michael Conroy/AP Images]
+[Featured image by Elise Amendola/AP Images]